-Zainab A. H. Alebady ^{1,2}, Mahsa Azizyan 1, Sirintra Nakjang 3, Emma Lishman-Walker 1, Dhuha Al-Kharaif 4, Scott Walker 5, Hui Xian Choo 1, Rebecca Garnham 1, Emma Scott 1, Katya L. Johnson 1, Craig N. Robson 6 and Kelly Coffey ^{1,}
+Zainab A H Alebady^{1, 2}, Mahsa Azizyan1, Sirintra Nakjang3, Emma Lishman-Walker1, Dhuha Al-Kharaif4, Hui Xian Choo1, Rebecca Garnham1, Emma Scott1, Katya L Johnson1, Craig N Robson5, Kelly Coffey^{1}

-- Biosciences Institute, Newcastle Cancer Centre, Newcastle University, Newcastle upon Tyne NE2 4HH, UK - Department of Laboratory and Clinical Science, College of Pharmacy, University of AL-Qadisiyah, Al-Diwaniya 58002, Iraq - 3 Bioinformatics Support Unit, Newcastle University, Newcastle NE2 4HH, UK - Medical Laboratory Technology Department, College of Health Sciences, Public Authority of Applied Education and Training, Safat 13092, Kuwait - 5 School of Medicine, Newcastle University, Newcastle upon Tyne NE2 4HH, UK - Translational and Clinical Research Institute, Newcastle Cancer Centre, Newcastle University, Newcastle upon Tyne NE2 4HH, UK - Correspondence: kelly.coffey@newcastle.ac.uk
+- ^{1.} Bioscie Institute, Newcastle Cancer Centre, Newcastle University, Newcastle upon Tyne, NE2 4HH, United Kingdom - ^{2.} Department of Laboratory and Clinical Science, College of Pharmacy, University of AL-Qadisiyah, Iraq - ^{3.} Bioinformatics Support Unit, Newcastle University - ^{4.} Medical laboratory technology department, College of Health Sciences, Public Authority of Applied Education and Training, Kuwait - ^{5.} Translational and Clinical Research Institute, Newcastle Cancer Centre, Newcastle University, Newcastle upon Tyne, NE2 4HH, United Kingdom - Corresponding author.

-Simple Summary: The methyltransferase KMT5A is suggested as an oncogene in prostate cancer but the mechanisms underlying its oncogenic properties are poorly understood.
-This study uncovers genes and cellular pathways which are regulated by KMT5A in prostate cancer to obtain a better understanding of whether or not therapeutic targeting is viable.
-In particular, we focus on the key cell cycle protein, CDC20, which we reveal to be a KMT5A-regulated gene via two mechanisms; 1. the methylation of histone H4K20 within the CDC20 promoter to enhance CDC20 transcription and 2. the inhibition of p53 via direct methylation to release CDC20 transcriptional repression.
+Simple Summary : The methyltransferase, KMT5A, is suggested as an oncogene in prostate cancer but the mechanisms underlying its oncogenic properties are poorly understood.
+This study uncovers genes and cellular pathways which are regulated by KMT5A in prostate cancer to gain a better understanding of whether therapeutic targeting is viable.
+In particular, we focus on the key cell cycle protein, CDC20, which we reveal to be a KMT5A regulated gene by two mechanisms; 1.
+Methylation of histone H4K20 within the CDC20 promoter to enhance CDC20 transcription and 2.
+Inhibition of p53 by direct methylation to release CDC20 transcriptional repression.
 Furthermore, we demonstrate that KMT5A and CDC20 are positively correlated in clinical samples of prostate cancer.
-Due to the roles that KMT5A and CDC20 play in cell cycle regulation and DNA repair processes, we propose that targeting the methylation activity of KMT5A will provide therapeutic benefits where these two oncogenic proteins are overexpressed.
+Due to the roles that KMT5A and CDC20 play in cell cycle regulation and DNA repair processes we propose that targeting the methylation activity of KMT5A will provide therapeutic benefit where these two oncogenic proteins are overexpressed.

-Abstract: The methyltransferase KMT5A has been proposed as an oncogene in prostate cancer and therefore represents a putative therapeutic target.
-To confirm this hypothesis, we have performed a microarray study on a prostate cancer cell line model of androgen independence following KMT5A knockdown in the presence of the transcriptionally active androgen receptor (AR) to understand which genes and cellular processes are regulated by KMT5A in the presence of an active AR.
+Abstract: The methyltransferase, KMT5A has been proposed as an oncogene in prostate cancer and therefore represents a putative therapeutic target.
+To confirm this hypothesis we have performed a microarray study in a prostate cancer cell line model of androgen independence following KMT5A knockdown in the presence of transcriptionally active androgen receptor (AR) to understand which genes and cellular processes are regulated by KMT5A in the presence of an active AR.
 We observed that 301 genes were down-regulated whilst 408 were up-regulated when KMT5A expression was reduced.
-KEGG pathway and gene ontology analysis revealed that apoptosis and DNA damage signalling were up-regulated in response to KMT5A knockdown whilst protein folding and RNA splicing were down-regulated.
+KEGG pathway and Gene Ontology analysis revealed apoptosis and DNA damage signaling are up-regulated in response to KMT5A knockdown whilst protein folding and RNA splicing were down-regulated.
 Under these conditions, the top non-AR regulated gene was found to be CDC20, a key regulator of the spindle assembly checkpoint with an oncogenic role in several cancer types.
-Further investigation revealed that KMT5A regulates CDC20 in a methyltransferasedependent manner to modulate histone H4K20 methylation within its promoter region and indirectly via the p53 signalling pathway.
-A positive correlation between KMT5A and CDC20 expression was also observed in clinical prostate cancer samples, further supporting this association.
-Therefore, we conclude that KMT5A is a valid therapeutic target for the treatment of prostate cancer and CDC20 could potentially be utilised as a biomarker for effective therapeutic targeting.
+Further investigation revealed that KMT5A regulates CDC20 in a methyltransferase dependent manner to modulate both histone H4K20 methylation within its promoter region and indirectly via the p53 signalling pathway.
+A positive correlation between KMT5A and CDC20 expression was also observed in clinical prostate cancer samples further supporting this association.
+Therefore, we conclude that KMT5A is a valid therapeutic target for the treatment of prostate cancer and CDC20 could potentially be utilized as a biomarker for effective therapeutic targeting.

-Keywords: CDC20; biomarker; KMT5A; p53; prostate cancer
+Keywords: CDC20; Biomarker; KMT5A; p53; Prostate cancer